deathtothecorporation/plunder-docs/sire-reference/wip-standard-library/lists.md

 > a
 ```

-Returns the first element of a list.
+Returns the first element of a list, otherwise 0.
 Unsafe if the list is empty.

 ```sire
 listUnsafeHead (CONS 1 (CONS 2 NIL))    == 1